Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

 findPermutation("aaacb", "abc")//true, The string contains "acb" which is a permutation of the given pattern.
 ````

-- The above algorithm’s time complexity will be `O(N + M)`, where `‘N’` and `‘M’` are the number of characters in the input string and the pattern, respectively.
+- The above algorithms time complexity will be `O(N + M)`, where `N` and `M` are the number of characters in the input string and the pattern, respectively.
-- The algorithm’s space complexity is `O(M)` since, in the worst case, the whole pattern can have distinct characters that will go into the HashMap.
+- The algorithms space complexity is `O(M)` since, in the worst case, the whole pattern can have distinct characters that will go into the <b>HashMap</b>.

 ## 🌟 String Anagrams (hard)
 https://leetcode.com/problems/find-all-anagrams-in-a-string/